onflow/freshmint/cadence/nfts/blind-nft/README.md

 This template has an accompanying TypeScript wrapper in `@freshmint/core` implemented in [`BlindNFTContract.ts`](../../../packages/core/contracts/BlindNFTContract.ts).

 The wrapper contains functions to generate a contract, deploy it and mint NFTs.

+> See the [Blind NFTs section in the Node.js documentation](../../../docs/nodejs.md#blind-nfts) for more documentation and examples.

 ## Usage